ucsb-cs148-w24/project-pj03-intelligrocery/README.md

 To test the application, use Expo.

 We recommend downloading the application on your mobile device.
 It requires npm package manager to be installed.

-To run the app, see our README within the app [here](https://github.com/ucsb-cs148-w24/project-pj03-intelligrocery/blob/main/Intelligrocery/README.md).
+Please run the app from the Intelligrocery/ directoy, and refer to our README within that directory [here](https://github.com/ucsb-cs148-w24/project-pj03-intelligrocery/blob/main/Intelligrocery/README.md) for further instructions.

 ## User Roles and Permissions